hphelion/documentation/commercial/commercial.install-beta-esx.md

         $ export OVERCLOUD_COMPUTESCALE=1

-10. HP Virtual Cloud Networking's Open vSwitch vApp (OVSvApp)must be installed for HP HP Helion OpenStack environment to provision VMs in your vCenter environment.For each VM host, an OVSvAPP is deployed.
+10. HP Virtual Cloud Networking's Open vSwitch vApp (OVSvApp) must be installed for HP Helion OpenStack environment to provision VMs in your vCenter environment.
+For each VM host, an OVSvAPP is deployed.
 Before you deploy the OVSvApp, you must ensure that a block of IP addresses from the Management Network is reserved for the OVSvApp VMs.
 The block of IPs depends on the number of ESX hosts that you have in your vCenter.
 You can accomplish this by shrinking the pool of the floating IPs in the Management Network.
 By default, the floating IP range is between 192.0.2.129 - 192.0.2.254.
 You can shrink the range by exporting the following variables:

         # export FLOATING_START=<Start IP Address>
         # export FLOATING_END=<End IP Address>